wgood/scirun.pages/python.md

 ---
-title: Python
+title: Python API 0.2
 category: info
 tags: python
 ---

-# SCIRun Python API 0.2

 The API contains global functions for network editing, file management, module state modification, and data object extraction and insertion.

+Some functions are not available for execution within the `InterfaceWithPython` module, since they are not useful in that context and can cause instability.
+They are marked with a (*).

 ## Global functions

 ### Network editing
 * `scirun_add_module("ModuleName")`
   * Adds a new instance of a module to the network.
-Returns the module ID as a string.
+Returns the module ID as a string. (*)
 * `scirun_remove_module("ModuleID")`
-  * Removes the module specified by the ID string.
+  * Removes the module specified by the ID string. (*)
 * `scirun_execute_all()`
-  * Executes the entire current network.
+  * Executes the entire current network. (*)
 * `scirun_module_ids()`
-  * Returns a list of all module ID strings in the current network.
+  * Returns a list of all module ID strings in the current network, sorted by module creation time.
 * `scirun_connect_modules("ModuleIDFrom", fromIndex, "ModuleIDTo", toIndex)`
   * Connects ports between two modules by index.
-From is the output, To is the input.
+From is the output, To is the input. (*)
 * `scirun_disconnect_modules("ModuleIDFrom", fromIndex, "ModuleIDTo", toIndex)`
-  * Used to disconnect two modules, with the same syntax as connecting.
+  * Used to disconnect two modules, with the same syntax as connecting. (*)

 ### Network file management
 * `scirun_save_network("Filename.srn5")`
-  * Saves the current network file.
+  * Saves the current network file. (*)
 * `scirun_load_network("Filename.srn5")`
-  * Loads the specified network file.
+  * Loads the specified network file. (*)
 * `scirun_import_network("Filename.srn")`
-  * Imports the specified v4 network file.
+  * Imports the specified v4 network file. (*)
-* `scirun_quit()`
+* `scirun_quit_after_execute()`
-  * Enables quitting SCIRun after the next network execution is complete.
+  * Enables quitting SCIRun after the next network execution is complete. (*)
 * `scirun_force_quit()`
-  * Quits SCIRun immediately.
+  * Quits SCIRun immediately. (*)

 ### Module state editing
 * `scirun_get_module_state("ModuleID", "StateVariableName")`